_______________________________

 January 17, 1922 - December 31, 2021

-Passed Away at Age 99 from a Stroke
+Passed Away at Age 99 From a Stroke

-Won 5 Primetime Emmy Awards
+Betty White Won 5 Primetime Emmy Awards

-Vidal Sasoon (Hairdresser)
+Vidal Sassoon (Hairdresser)

 January 17, 1928 - May 9, 2012

-Passed Away at Age 84 from Leukemia
+Passed Away at Age 84 From Leukemia

 Don Zimmer (Baseball)